 A budget of £180,000 was allotted for Dr.Who and the Daleks, and the winter of 1965 saw work get underway.
 To create the vast environments of the Daleks’ planet, the largest stage in Europe would be employed which, as luck would have it, was conveniently situated nearby …

-Shepperton Studios had been steadily growing in size since it was established, and in 1948 a new stage had been erected in the northwest corner of the site which became the largest in Europe.
-Stage H was moved from Isleworth Studios and had the ability to be flooded which made it perfect for large scale model work and set pieces.
+Shepperton Studios had been steadily growing in size since it was established and, in 1948, a new stage had been erected in the northwest corner of the site which became the largest in Europe.
+Stage H had moved from Isleworth Studios and had the ability to be flooded which made it perfect for large scale model work and set pieces.
 It was on this stage that Dr.Who and the Daleks was filmed, allowing for the immense vistas of the petrified jungle to be effectively created.

 Although Dr.Who and the Daleks needed no location filming, a number of promotional photographs were taken outside.
 All these shots unsurprisingly show the area near to Stage H where it was being filmed.